altwajre/java/22-build-systems/01-maven/04-essential/02-dependency-management/02-import-pom-project/README.md

 > plugins

-Since plugins management import does not work, the child project will import plugin themselves if the plugin is not already in super pom
+Since plugins management import does not work, the child project will import plugin themselves if the plugin is not already in super pom.

+Alternatively, `mvn install` parent pom has the common plugins.